ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

 use-cases).
 Some classes from the core modules mentioned above are also algorithm or application-specific, for example the ``CVarMeasurement`` or the ``Z2Symmetries``.

+..
+With the introduction of the primitives we have a new mechanism that allows.... efficient... error mitigation...

 The recent introduction of the ``qiskit.primitives`` challenged the assumptions upon which opflow was designed.
 In particular, the ``Estimator`` primitive provides the algorithmic abstraction to easily obtain expectation values from a series of circuit-observable pairs, superseding most of the functionality of the ``expectations`` submodule.
 Without the need of